 PEG Selector: Interactive Prototype

-This is not a commercial product.
-It is a technical and conceptual demonstration showing how scientific workflows such as PEG selection for biomaterials, drug delivery, and bioconjugation can be translated into intuitive, data-driven tools.
+This is not a commercial product — it’s a conceptual demonstration of how scientific workflows like PEG selection for biomaterials, drug delivery, and bioconjugation can be translated into intuitive, data-driven tools.

 Intended Users & Research Context